Flowelfox/CCBank/ccWallet/README.md

 The application can be configured by modifying the following variables in the `wallet.lua` file:

 - `disableLogging`: Set to `true` to disable logging.
+- `disableComputerValidation` in installer.lua to disable validation that computer is pocket with wireless modem.
 - Run setupWalletServer.lua to set or change main server for application to use.

 ## File Structure